facelessuser/RawLineEdit/README.md

 View and edit line endings in Sublime Text.
 RawLineEdit displays line endings very clearly and allows changing the line endings per line (something sublime text doesn't allow out of the box).

+# Sublime Text 3 Support?
+ST3 support is found here: https://github.com/facelessuser/RawLineEdit/tree/ST3.
+All current development is being done on ST3.

+# Sublime Text 2 Support?
+ST2 will not be supported

 # Usage
 Toggle current view to a "RawLineEdit" view via the command palette command `Raw Line Edit: Toggle` (you can setup your own keybinding or add it to your context menu if you choose).
 File must exist on disk.